SuperNolvas/free-genai-bootcamp-2025/language-learning-assistant/README.md

 5. Practice with interactive exercises:
    - Study vocabulary in context with visual highlighting
    - Practice dialogue comprehension with structured conversations
-   - Test listening skills with progressive reveal exercises
+   - Improve listening skills with native Japanese voices
    - Track your progress with session statistics

 ## Usage Examples